Travel Tats App

 User Personas, Journey Maps, & User Flows

 Taking the overlapping perspectives from my user interviews, I created 3 distinct personas to represent the types of users who would by interested in my Travel Tats app.
-I mapped their tattoo journey, taking note of what the app could do to meet their needs.

 Site Map & Wireframing